|Sign up for IRmep's periodic email bulletins!

 The US-Israel Free Trade Agreement: Due for Cancellation?

-(See also U.S. Israel Free Trade Agreement Damage Assessment (2019) America's First and Worst Free Trade Agreement, USTR Petition to Suspend the US-Israel FTA and a video update on the agreement at Rochester University)
+(See also U.S. Israel Free Trade Agreement Damage Assessment (2019) America's First and Worst Free Trade Agreement (2016), USTR Petition to Suspend the US-Israel FTA (2009) and a 2010 video about the agreement at the University of Rochester.

 Signed by President Ronald Reagan in 1985, the U.S.-Israel Free Trade Agreement (FTA) was our very first FTA.
 Nearly a quarter century of trade flowing under the agreement reveals a number of negative, yet entirely predictable outcomes.